Harshal-25C/Online_Reservation_System_H_C_/README.md

 - Run the application.
 - Log in using your MySQL username and password.

-Choose an option from the menu:
+Choose an option from the menu :

      > - 1.
 Insert Record
      > - 2.
 Delete Record
      > - 3.
 Show All Records